-The state's Pension Sustainability Commission heard from State Treasurer Denise Nappier about the history of underfunding the teachers' retirement fund, the largest pension fund overseen by the treasury.
+As it decides what recommendations to make toward putting Connecticut’s pension funds on more secure footing, the state’s Pension Sustainability Commission today heard from State Treasurer Denise Nappier about the history of funding for the teachers’ retirement fund, the largest pension fund overseen by the treasury.

 The state’s unfunded pension liability will surely be discussed at length this election season, but a state commission created by the legislature is already at work this summer exploring ways to address the problem.